 In 2016, our long-standing Managing Partner Stefan Cremer passes away.
 As chair of the board Dr Ullrich Wegner takes over.
 In 2018, Thiemo Heinzen joins the Management Board as a CFO.
 The close ties of the Cremer family to the company ensure a long-term sustainable development of CREMER.

 A Representative Office of Peter Cremer (Singapore) GmbH is opened in Ho Chi Minh City.

-In 2017, CREMER celebrates its 50-year anniversary and Cremer Steel celebrates 25 years of successful steel trade.
+In 2017 Cremer Steel celebrates 25 years of successful steel trade.
 In 2019, a grain silo in Varna/Bulgaria is completed by CREMER Sofia Ltd and the aquisition of the Uetersen location will strengthen CREMER OLEO.

 In 2020, CREMER has taken over the majority stake in Lizza, a low-carb food manufacturer, thereby expanding its portfolio in the food sector and stepped into the field of plant-based nutrition with new subsidiaries like CREMER Jianyuan Food Shangdong (China) or Cremer Sustainable Foods (Singapore).
 Through international expansion, consistent integration of our offices, and continuous portfolio upgrades, CREMER is firmly focused on the future, even after 75 years of company history.